Call us now or use the form below.

 Rape, Sexual Assault, Date Rape & Statutory Rape

 Unwanted sex acts are generally classified as rape.
-However, modern law more commonly refers to these criminal offenses as "sexual abuse" or "sexual assault."
+However, modern law more commonly refers to these criminal offenses as "sexual abuse" or "sexual battery."
 A wide range of activities may be included under these definitions.

 Statutory rape, for instance, is sexual activity with a person under the legal age of consent, and also known as lewd acts with a minor.

 Date rape is a nonlegal term for forcible sexual activity between people who know one another during a social engagement.
 Regardless of the circumstances, however, rape is rape, and there are serious penalties for individuals found guilty of these sex crimes.

 Prosecutors and the police focus more attention than ever on these offenses, so if you or someone you know is accused of or arrested for any of these crimes, you need to contact an attorney immediately.
 Call us for experienced advice and vigorous defense.